stevenrbrandt/workingldap/README.md

   $ bash test.sh
 ```

-In the output, you should see that the user 'yoda' was successfully added, while the user 'spock' could not be added.
+In the output, you should see that the user 'yoda' was successfully added, while the user 'spock' could not be added because doing so would violate the unique uidNumber constraint.